 The formation of biofilms on dental materials.

-I have just completed editing a book on Oral Microbial Ecology (http://www.horizonpress.com/oral-ecology)
+I have edited a book on Oral Microbial Ecology, published in 2013 (http://www.horizonpress.com/oral-ecology)

 Dental caries and periodontitis (gum disease) are the leading causes of tooth loss in the Western World.
 Both of these diseases originate from dental plaque, a complex mixture of numerous different bacteria that accumulates on tooth surfaces between cleaning procedures.
 Detailed molecular studies of bacterial virulence factors require pure cultures of isolated strains, and therefore most of these studies have been conducted on bacteria in monoculture.
 However, it is becoming clear that bacteria adapt very rapidly to their surroundings and that they alter their make-up upon contact with other bacterial species or with a human host.
 My research aims to identify changes that occur when one bacterial species interacts with another or with human tissues.